EnterpriseDB/repmgr/README.md

 --------------------------------------

 The above section demonstrates the simplest possible way to clone a standby server.
-Depending on your circumstances, finer-grained controlover the cloning process may be necessary.
+Depending on your circumstances, finer-grained control over the cloning process may be necessary.

 ### pg_basebackup options when cloning a standby